mikebocek/scientific-marginalia/content/vectors.rst

 #.
 Vectors let us model displacement in multiple dimensions
 #.
 The dot product allows us to get a number that represents the product of the "common length" between two vectors
 #.
-Matrices allow us to transform vectors in specific (but useful) ways
+The wedge product and its relative the cross product give us a way to talk about the area spanned by two vectors

-In general, becoming more comfortable with manipulating vectors and matrices (what mathematicians call *Linear Algebra*) is pretty much always going to be a good use of your time.
-It's the cornerstone of basically all modern scientific computing (including machine learning, statistics, etc), and generally one of the most useful things in the toolkit of any budding scientist.
+This was definitely a lot of math - some of it pretty abstract.
+But there's probably not a single more useful sub-field of math to be comfortable with than the ways that we can manipulate vectors.
+This field is (broadly) something that mathematicians call *Linear Algebra* - it's such a useful set of ideas that a lot of work in math (particularly applied/computational math) is dedicated to finding ways to re-phrase problems in the lanaguage of linear algebra.
+Although we mostly covered things that are directly relevant to physics here, it's the cornerstone of basically all modern scientific computing (including machine learning, statistics, etc), and generally one of the most useful things in the toolkit of any budding scientist.

 .. [#] Of course, there's no reason why "east" has to be positive and "west" has to be negative here.
 We could easily invert the two and end up with the same conclusion.

-.. [#] There's even situations where its useful to model functions as *infitite dimensional* vectors - while this might seem like a bunch of pure math nonsense, this is one of the foundational ideas that makes quantum mechanics possible.
+.. [#] There's even situations where its useful to model functions as *infinite dimensional* vectors - while this might seem like a bunch of pure math nonsense, this is one of the foundational ideas that makes quantum mechanics possible.

+.. [#] For higher dimensional vectors, it's common to switch from the labels x, y, and z to numbered labels, like :math:`x_1, x_2, x_3, \ldots` - where :math:`x_1` represents what we originally called x, :math:`x_2` represents what we originally called y, and so on.
+The pattern for length remains the same - we just square up all of the sub-components, add them together, and take the square root.
+So the length of a four-dimensional vector is just :math:`\sqrt{x_1^2 + x_2^2 + x_3^2 + x_4^2}`.

 .. [#] There's a detail that we've glossed over here - it's an important but sort of pedantic one.
-This proprerty of the dot product only works if the coordinate system that we're working with has all of its axes perpendicular (more commonly said as orthogonal) to each other.
+This property of the dot product only works if the coordinate system that we're working with has all of its axes perpendicular (more commonly said as orthogonal) to each other.
 But that's a bridge we'll cross when we come to it